mui/mui-x/docs/data/tree-view/rich-tree-view/headless/headless.md

 ```

 :::info
-When creating a model, you should always set a default value to your `defaultXXX` prop.
+When creating a model, you should always set a default value to your `defaultCustomModel` prop.
+This will initialize the component's internal state when the model is uncontrolled.
 See the [Params default value](/x/react-tree-view/rich-tree-view/headless/#params-default-value) section for more information.
 :::